jazzband/django-floppyforms/docs/widgets.rst

                                         '\d{3}-[a-z]+')     # js_regex

     If you don't provide the ``js_regex`` argument, there will be no client-side validation of the field.
+Although the the two versions of the regex may be identical but the distinction allows you to pass compiled regexes as a ``regex`` argument.

 The following fields have not yet been implemented: